Fast Fit: Relationship to Fast Fashion

-The goal of Fast Fashion (a philosophy that drives high street retailers and brands like Zara, H&M, Topshop, Benetton, American Apparel and Peacocks) is to create demand for – and deliver to market – garments “closer to trend” and at a lower price point than was possible using traditional design, sampling, manufacturing and logistics methods.
-This is typically achieved through a combination of technology, supply chain agility, and inventory monitoring and replenishment.
+The goal of Fast Fashion (a philosophy that drives high street retailers and brands like Zara, H&M, Topshop, Benetton, American Apparel and Peacocks) is to create demand for – and deliver to market – garments "closer to trend" and at a lower price point than was possible using traditional design, sampling, manufacturing and logistics methods.
+This is typically achieved through a combination of technology, supply chain agility, inventory monitoring and replenishment.

 The Fast Fashion model, with its emphasis on the rapid release of mini-collections, can only operate when superlative efficiency is achieved at each stage of the product development process.
-According to recent research, garment quality and cost are still the primary factors in the consumer's buying decisions and while catwalk-inspired designs may seem to appear quickly on store shelves under the Fast Fashion model, each garment or accessory is required to undergo the same iterative sampling, fitting, quality assurance and pricing processes as it would under any other model.
+According to recent research, garment quality and cost are still the primary factors in consumers buying decisions, and while catwalk-inspired designs may seem to appear quickly on store shelves under the Fast Fashion model, each garment or accessory is required to undergo the same iterative sampling, fitting, quality assurance and pricing processes as it would under any other model.

 Traditionally, those processes are handled by the physical shipping of sample garments from one continent to another.
 The Fast Fit philosophy is intended to replace at least a portion of this costly and time-consuming process with detailed, 360-degree images of those samples, recognizing the fact that images are the most universal and efficient form of communication.

+Shein, Temu and other fast fashion brands related to its production and Fast Fit.
+The items in these fast fashion brands, are cheaper, tend to have low-cost material, and are produced at an accelerated fast rate.
+This clothing is always trending and is produced extremely quickly.
+These clothes do undergo the same production process as other more "expensive" clothing although it is at a rapid speed and is often associated with controversy and negativity.
+This controversy comes from the workers producing and making these clothing being overworked and underpaid.
+Fast fashion brands continue to produce low-quality, cheap clothing rapidly and it continues to be controversial for multiple reasons including working conditions, quality, and sustainability.

 International manufacture and collaboration

 With the rise of offshore manufacture and distributed working, the cost and time implications of traditional fitting and sampling processes have become increasingly ill-suited to the industrial and commercial requirements of the Fast Fashion model.

-Fast Fit is designed to be the most efficient method of fitting, sampling and international collaboration – delivering for each process lead time and cost savings comparable those seen for design, manufacture and logistics under the Fast Fashion model.
+Fast Fit is designed to be the most efficient method of fitting, sampling and international collaboration – delivering for each process lead time and cost savings comparable to those seen in design, manufacture and logistics under the Fast Fashion model.
 By reducing the need for international sample shipping – replacing it with a centralized, platform-agnostic database of 360-degree, annotatable images, Fast Fit aims to reduce the traditional 4-9 month product cycle seen under traditional methods to 4–8 weeks.